CSAM EU Reporting obligations

 1. The type and volume of data processed;

-We use automated technologies on a voluntary basis to detect CSAM and grooming content in the user-generated content on the platform.
-These technologies can spot suspicious content and generate reports that will be reviewed by moderators.
-Such reports may include user account information, user-generated content (including direct messages where relevant).
+We use automated technologies on a voluntary basis to detect CSEA in the user-generated content on the platform.
+These technologies can spot suspicious content and generate reports that safety specialists will review.
+Such reports may include user account information, metadata, and user-generated content (such as profile photos, messages or comments).

 2. The specific ground relied on for the processing pursuant to Regulation (EU) 2016/679;

-Depending on the case, the technology used to detect CSAM content or grooming may rely on one or more of the following legal grounds:
+Depending on the case, the technology used to detect CSEA may rely on one or more of the following legal grounds:

-More informaton on legal bases used by Yubo can be found in the Privacy policy available here: https://www.yubo.live/legal/privacy-policy.
+More information on legal bases can be found in the Privacy policy available here: https://www.yubo.live/legal/privacy-policy.

 3. The ground relied on for transfers of personal data outside the Union pursuant to Chapter V of Regulation (EU) 2016/679, where applicable;